Janus Kinase (JAK) Inhibitors to Treat Eczema

 - Cibinqo™ (abrocitinib) – Systemic treatment for adults with moderate to severe atopic dermatitis

 What are the possible side effects?

 These are not all the possible side effects of JAK inhibitors.
 Talk to your doctor about what to expect when taking a JAK inhibitor.
-You should also call your doctor if you have any changes that concern you when taking a JAK inhibitor.
+You also should call your doctor if you have any changes that concern you when taking a JAK inhibitor.

 Because JAK inhibitors weaken your immune system, they limit your body’s ability to fight infections.
 Before starting a JAK inhibitor, your doctor may need to order certain lab tests and perform an exam.
 You may also need to get certain vaccines before starting treatment.2-4

 People with certain health conditions should not take JAK inhibitors.
 Your doctor will need to monitor you while you are being treated.2-4

 Do not use more than 1 JAK inhibitor at a time.
 For example, do not take both a topical and an oral JAK inhibitor.
 They should also not be taken in combination with an immunosuppressant drug or a biologic drug.2-4